-No dogs are allowed in the Market, and do not leave dogs in vehicles.
+No dogs are allowed in the Market, except for service dogs.
+And do not leave dogs in vehicles.
 A car can heat up to over 100 degrees even when it feels cool outside!

 No bicycle riding on Market grounds.
 Biking to the Market is encouraged, though--just walk your bike to the racks.

 Special events happen at the Market throughout the year: Sunday Greatest Community Garage Sales and Super Fleas, Flower City Days, and Night Markets/Band on the Bricks add to the Market's lively flavor.
 Weekly Special Guests bring non-profit community organizations and programs to the Market.
 See the Special Events page

 The Friends of the Market offer tours to youth and adults year-round!
 The tours focus both on the fascinating past and the present of the Market.
 Learn more about our tours!